 A traditional hip replacement involves an incision several inches long over the hip joint.
 A newer approach, called "minimally invasive hip replacement," uses one or two smaller incisions.
 When possible, we will use minimally invasive surgery to reduce your recovery time and pain.

 Anterior approach surgery

 The anterior approach hip replacement is a minimally invasive technique.
-Surgeons access the hip joint through an incision on the front of the hip.
-This approach does not displace muscle tissue.
+Surgeons access the hip joint through an incision on the front of the hip, preventing displacement of muscle tissue.
 It results in a smaller scar and a shorter recovery time than traditional hip replacement surgery.

 What will happen after my hip replacement?